Overtime Questions

 Determining if You Are An Executive, Professional or Administrative Employee and Exempt from Overtime

-Professional, Executive and Administrative Employees are exempt and are not owed overtime.
-So the question is, are you considered a Professional, Executive or Administrative Employee?
-A review of each one is necessary to make sure you are not entitled to overtime because the names "Professional," "Executive" and "Administrative" can be a bit misleading.
+A review of each exemption is necessary to make sure you are not entitled to overtime because the names "Professional," "Executive" and "Administrative" can be a bit misleading.

 Calculate your Regular Rate for Overtime Purposes